The Olivia Tremor Control / Black Swan Network

 The Olivia Tremor Control/The Black Swan Network is an LP released by the Olivia Tremor Control.
 Within some of these tracks are extracts from the Black Swan Network's dream appeal — taped audio contributions from fans of dreams they've had or would like to have.
-Also known as the Tour EP or Olivia Tremor Control Vs. Black Swan Network, Flydaddy labelled the record without the band's permission.
-The band have always called it "Color Squares".
+Often referred to as the Tour EP, the album was titled Olivia Tremor Control Vs. Black Swan Network when issued as a CD by Flydaddy, a choice made without the band's input.
+Band members have called it "Color Squares".